 |Photo Credit: Ian Schneider|

-4. Focus on the Present Situation: Absolutes like: "You always" and "You never" are simply not true and certainly not pertinent to the present situation.
-Keeping my focus on Tom's fatigue when he arrives home late keeps me from blame and criticism and builds trust.
-It can set the table for conversation when we are both rested and at our best.
+4. Focus on the Present Situation: Absolutes like: "You always" and "You never" are simply not true.
+So is bring in a 3rd party like "You are just like your mother!"
+Both are like gasoline on a fire.
+Keeping my focus on Tom's fatigue when he arrives home late keeps me from blame and criticism.
+My gentleness builds trust and sets the table for a conversation on a sensitive topic like time management when we are both rested and at our best.

-5. Keep it Practical: Focus on specific ways to improve, perhaps prioritizing, simplifying, asking for help.
+5. Keep it Practical: Keeping my (MF) focus on specific ways to move forward, like prioritizing, simplifying, and asking for help are key.
 The key here is conversation and not a lecture.
 Ask questions.
 How can I help?
 Is there something I can do for you before I leave the office?
-Keep it within the realm of your relationship, accepting limitations and pulling to each of your strengths.
-Our focus is a joint effort at moving forward, helping each other discover new ways to grow.
+Recognizing our limitations and pulling to our strengths can turn criticism into collaboration.
+Often the little things make the greatest difference and show we care.

 |Photo Credit: Azrul Aziz|